Asanjena/tech_230_AWS/README.md

 ```

-We cannot access the address publicly from HTTP/S because we need to change the security group to add a new rule to allow HTTP/S in addition to SSH.
+To access the address publicly from HTTP/S, we have to change the security group to add a new rule to allow HTTP/S.

 Under your EC2 instance page, go to the 'Security' tab and add a new 'Inbound rule' for HTTP and another one for HTTPS using 0.0.0.0/0 range, as shown below

 ![Alt text](new_inbound_rule.PNG)

-We should now be able to acces it using the public IPv4 address from the 'INstance summary' page.
+We should now be able to acces it using the public IPv4 address from the 'Instance summary' page.

 ![Alt text](Nginx_welcome.PNG)